UDST/orca/docs/source/server.rst

 Orca Server
 ===========

+*THE ORCA SERVER MODULE IS DEPRECATED AND WILL BE REMOVED IN A FUTURE RELEASE.*

 Orca ships with a `Flask <http://flask.pocoo.org/>`__ server that can provide data about and from an Orca configuration.
 You can use it as a zero-configuration server for your data use the